mulesoft-assets/template-sfdc2sfdc-account-broadcast/README.md

 The third one we'll call it **sfdcQuery** flow.
 This one contains watermarking logic that will be querying Salesforce for updated/created Accounts that meet the defined criteria in the query since the last polling.
 The last invocation timestamp is stored by using Objectstore Component and updated after each Salesforce query.

 The property **trigger.policy** is the one in charge of defining from which endpoint the Template will receive the data.
-The property can only assume one of two values `push` or `poll` any other value will result in the Template ignoring all messages.
+The property can only assume one of two values `push` or `poll`.
+Any other value will result in the Template ignoring all messages.